Logo decrypt #1: LACOSTE

-Today, we decrypt for you the logo design of the French brand Lacoste.
+Today, we take a look at the logo design of the French brand Lacoste.

 René Lacoste was a French tennis player born in 1904.
 He started playing at age 15 and had a very prolific career between 1925 and 1928, playing 51 Davis Cup matches for France.
 He became the world number one tennis man, going from one victory to another, due to his legendary tenacity.

 The crocodile has been chosen as the pictogram of the Lacoste’s brand.
-The idea of the pictogram may come from a tennis shirt he received in 1926 with the animal embroidered on it during his career, designed by Robert George
+The idea of the pictogram may come from a tennis shirt he received in 1926 with the animal embroidered on it during his career, designed by Robert George.
+After many trials for his brand, René Lacoste chose the version we know today where the animal is designed in green with a red mouth.
+The design has been refined through the years but the essential features stayed the same.

 First, the colors.
 Red & green are complementary, which reinforce the strength of the red and increase the aggressiveness of it.
 The green reminds us of the original colors of the animal.
 With a green crocodile, the brand sounds more authentic, natural.
 The combination of the two makes it very easy to remember.